exakat/exakat/docs/Rules.rst

 ######################

 PHP hands over a lot of information using special variables like $_GET, $_POST, etc...
-Modifying those variables and those values inside de variables means that the original content is lost, while it will still look like raw data, and, as such, will be untrustworthy.
+Modifying those variables and those values inside variables means that the original content is lost, while it will still look like raw data, and, as such, will be untrustworthy.

 .. code-block:: php